 Attorneys in the Education section do not record hours because they do not bill clients hourly rates, but several indicators highlight a likely need for additional attorneys.
-Compared with a sample of states, Virginia's OAG has fewer attorneys assigned to its DOE and to higher education institutions (Figure 3-2).
-Georgia and North Carolina each have five attorneys assigned to their departments of education.
+Compared with a sample of states, Virginia's OAG has fewer attorneys assigned to K- 12 and higher education (Figure 3-2).
+Georgia and North Carolina each have five attorneys assigned to their Departments of Education.
 In higher education, Virginia averaged fewer than three attorneys per public university, compared with almost four in Georgia and five in North Carolina.
 The University of Virginia has nine attorneys, the largest number in Virginia.
 In contrast, Georgia Tech has 12 attorneys, and the University of North Carolina at Chapel Hill has 18 attorneys.
 Seven of Virginia's institutions (almost half) have a single attorney assigned to them.
 In contrast, North Carolina only has only two institutions served by a single attorney.
 Georgia has 10 institutions with only a single attorney, but these institutions receive additional support from seven attorneys in the state's central university system office.